timeseriesadmin/timeseriesadmin/DEVELOPMENT.md

 [Material UI](https://material-ui.com/) provides user interface components.
 Forms are handled with [React Final Form](https://github.com/final-form/react-final-form).

-Yarn is used for dependency management.
+NPM is used for dependency management.
 Eslint provides JS linting.
 Typescript is used for type hinting.
 CI is ensured with CircleCI.